 There are so many things to do in Nice it can be hard to narrow down your options, which is why we have put together this handy guide.
 What will be first on your list?

-1 – Admire the views from Castle Hill
+1 – Gaze down over the glistening Bay of Angels from the majestic Castle Hill

 Want to save your legs?
-Electric bike tours are heaps of fun and will help you power up the hill without breaking into a sweat!
+Take a guided e-bike tour in Nice.
+They’re heaps of fun and will help you power up the hill without breaking into a sweat!

 Take a walk in the Old Town to get your bearings and learn about the history of this enchanting traditional neighborhood.
 Wander down narrow streets lined with tall tenement houses, stopping at markets to sample local cheeses and buy artisan souvenirs.